I know. The idea of owning your own business is becoming a more attractive and popular option for a lot of Australian women.

 Buying an Existing Business:

 This option is really great if you know what type of business you are passionate about, have some capital, and would like to have an already established client base or revenue stream.
-The potential to grow it or expand to new territories is appealing.
+The potential to grow it or expand to new areas is appealing.
 The downside is that you might inherit existing problems with personnel, debt, or organisational structure.
 You also lose the chance to start from scratch and establish your own vision and mission.
-This can be developed over time as you implement changes.
+However, these can be developed over time as you implement changes.
 The Australian government lists some other things to consider on their website before purchasing an already existing business.